ermongroup/cs228-notes/learning/directed/index.md

 {% endmath %}

 We thus conclude that in Bayesian networks with discrete variabels, the maximum-likelihood estimate has a closed-form solution.
 Even when the variables are not discrete, the task is equally simple: the log-factors are linearly separable, hence the log-likelihood reduces to estimating each of them separately.
 The simplicity of learning is one of the most convenient features of Bayesian networks.

+##Structure learning for Bayesian networks

+<p>The task of structure learning for Bayesian networks refers to learn the structure of the directed acyclic graph (DAG) from data.
+There are two major approaches for the structure learning: score-based approach and constraint-based approach .

+<h3 id="score-based approach">Score-based approach</h3>

+The score-based approach first defines a criterion by which we could evaluate how well the Bayesian network fits the data, then search over the space of DAG for a structure with maximal score.
+The de

+<h3 id="constraint-based approach">Constraint-based approach</h3>